telia-oss/aws-env/README.md

 aws-env exec -- <command>
 ```

 This will populate all the secrets in the environment, and hand over the process to your `<command>` with the same PID.
+The
+populated secrets are only made available to the `<command>` and 'disappear' when the process exits.

 #### Library